zeek/zeek-docs/doc/scripts/base/frameworks/supervisor/control.zeek.rst

    :zeek:see:`Supervisor::node_status`.

-   :node: the name of a previously created node via
+   :param node: the name of a previously created node via
          :zeek:see:`Supervisor::create` indicating to which
          child process the stdout line is associated.

-   :pid: the process ID the stem reported for this node.
+   :param pid: the process ID the stem reported for this node.

 .. zeek:id:: SupervisorControl::restart_request
    :source-code: base/frameworks/supervisor/main.zeek 93 101